What can I do if decree is granted?

 How do I get a minute for recall?

-If you are in this situation, you must get advice immediately from a Shelter advice centre, Citizens Advice or solicitor.
+If you are in this situation, you must get advice immediately from Shelter Scotland's free housing advice helpline 0808 800 4444, Citizens Advice or a solicitor.
 Use the Advice Services Directory to find help near you.

 You have to apply to court by filling in a form explaining your circumstances and the reason you want the eviction to be stopped or delayed.